PanditDharmendra/PanditDharmendra/README.md

 2. **Software Development**: Pursuing real-world problem solving and apps developments skills.
 3. **AI and Machine Learning Models**: Experimenting with neural network architectures and machine learning algorithms.
 4. **Game Development**: Exploring Pygame and other libraries for game development projects.
-5. **Content Creation**: Sharing insights on emerging AI  topics on my YouTube channel and LinkedIn.

 ---